 To all breastfeeding mommas out there – way to go!
 Seriously, breastfeeding is hard work – and so is pumping.

 I was lucky enough to get to spend the first 5 months of O’s life at home with him.
 By the end of that time I finally felt like I had really started to get the hang of things – and then it was back to work and a life of pumping 3-4 times a day.

 Prior to O, I had heard that some women produce so much milk that they end up full to their armpits, while others aren’t quite able to make enough for their little one.
 I ended up falling somewhere in the middle, especially in regards to pumping.

 I know that I am so lucky to be able to feed my little one this way, but man, I work hard for my pumped milk!

-Be sure to get your free milk inventory log at the bottom of this post or click here.
+Be sure to get your free milk inventory log by filling out the form below.
 I wish I had this for myself when I started pumping!
 I would have saved SO many visits out to my freezer to recount my freezer stash.

 Top 6 Ways to Increase Milk Supply